Nghuynh07/advice_gen/README.md

 I learned about clamp() in CSS.
 Its such a cool property.
 It basically set min/max of the font-size with just one line of CSS.
 According to MDN it takes in 3 parameters: min, preferred, and max value.
 This is great for responsive design because it'll up/down bas on the size of the viewport.

 I made an error while I was doing the HTML markup by putting the dice inside a form.
-By doing this, it actually prevented the dice from constantly generating the quote which is what I want.
+By doing this, it prevented the dice from generating the quote each with each click which is not what I want.
 I wanted the quote to generate each time the button is clicked.
-When I realized what I did I took out the form and it works as I wanted.
+When I realized what I did I took out the form and it works as intended.

 ### What Can I do to improve this further?